fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.HDInsight/v1.6.1/New-AzureHDInsightSqoopJobDefinition.md

 PS C:\>$SqoopJobDef = New-AzureHDInsightSqoopJobDefinition -Command "import --connect jdbc:sqlserver://<SQLDatabaseServerName>.database.windows.net:1433;username=<SQLDatabasUsername>@<SQLDatabaseServerName>; password=<SQLDatabasePassword>; database=<SQLDatabaseDatabaseName> --table <TableName> --target-dir wasb://<ContainerName>@<WindowsAzureStorageAccountName>.blob.core.windows.net/<Path>"
 ```

-This command defines a Sqoop job that imports all of the rows in a table from an AzuressNoVersion database to an HDInsight cluster, and then stores the job definition in the $SqoopJobDef variable.
+This command defines a Sqoop job that imports all of the rows in a table from an AzureSQL Server database to an HDInsight cluster, and then stores the job definition in the $SqoopJobDef variable.

 ## PARAMETERS